aliahmad8701/Stones-Game/README.md

 	- Name of the winning player
 	- Number of Turns took by a player to win

-Note:The table can be sorted by the created/Won time/date.
+Note: The table can be sorted by the created/Won time/date.

 ## Requirements: